 Remember Noise Octaves?
 What if we create a lookup table of noise octaves and hide it in a texture?
+(We can do this because textures, really, just store numbers.)

 A Noise Texture in Glman

 The glman tool automatically creates a 3D noise texture and places it into Texture Unit 3.
 Your shaders can access it through the pre-created uniform variable called Noise3.
 You just declare it in your shader as: